Kai-Meiklejohn/SimulatedAnnealing-BoxStacker/README.md

 ```

 - `<input-file>`: Path to a text file where each line has three positive integers (box dimensions).
-- `<initial-temperature>`: Integer > 0, controls the number of boxes that can be changed in a move (neighborhood size) in SA.
+- `<initial-temperature>`: Integer > 0, controls the number of boxes that can be changed in a move (neighbourhood size) in SA.
 - `<cooling-rate>`: Real value (0.1 ≤ r ≤ t), the amount by which temperature is reduced after each new solution (i.e., t = t - r).

 **Usage Example:**

 ```
-java NPCStack boxes.txt 20 1
+java NPCStack Boxes.txt 20 1
 ```

 This runs the optimiser on `boxes.txt` with an initial temperature of 20 and a cooling rate of 0.1.
 Output is printed to stdout: